-This trek takes you the Sarasgad fort.
-This fort was given a new look during the Maratha king Shivaji’s rule.
+This trek takes you to the Sarasgad fort.
+This fort was given a new look during the Maratha king Shivaji's rule.
 The fort is locally well known as Pagadicha killa.
 The word Pagadi in Marathi means turban.
 The hilltops and the two cliffs look like a typical turban used in Maharashtra, hence the name.

 - Altitude: 1,608 ft

 - Time taken: 2 to 2.5 hours to ascend

 - Trek gradient: Moderate-difficult.
 Steep trail on most parts.
 Few stretches of flat walks.